-When it comes to pets, dogs are definitely the top of the list, with their furry skin, unconditional love, and unwavering loyalty.
-In addition to this, new research has suggested that man’s best friend may also be the key to helping us find the treatment for brain cancer, in both canines and humans.
+When it comes to pets, dogs are definitely at the top of the list, with their furry skin, unconditional love, and unwavering loyalty.
+In addition to this, new research has suggested that man’s best friend may also be the key to helping us find treatment for brain cancer, in both canines and humans.

 Diffuse gliomas are a common form of brain cancer that refers to a variety of tumors in the central nervous system. glioblastoma is the most aggressive of these cancers and, unfortunately, diffuse gliomas tumors are extremely difficult to treat, and they also have low survival rates with only 25% of glioblastoma patients surviving more than one year, and only 5% of patients surviving more than five years.